webtoknow/fx-trading-app/Week_13/Exercise/README.md

 As you might notice, we didn't need to run git commands, as the Job itself is configured to fetch the source repository on it's own.

+Check that the web application is now available by running a http request on port 8220, using the ansible-controller (either from localhost, or from one of the other VMs in GCP - using internal IP).

+Optionally, update the terraform file to allow http connections from the internet to ansible-controller, on port 8220 and run the request from your local browser.
+There are at least two ways to implement this in terraform.

 ### Cleanup

 Make sure you run `terraform destroy` in your Cloud Shell instance, after you are done with the lab.